 Contrary to common belief, weight gain is not linked to hormone replacement therapy (HRT) – also known as menopausal hormone therapy (MHT).
 In fact, some studies suggest that use of HRT is associated with less fat gain and potential beneficial effects on muscle mass.

 If a woman is prone to weight gain during her middle years, she will put on weight regardless of whether she uses HRT.
 Some women may experience symptoms at the start of treatment, including bloating and breast fullness, and these may be misinterpreted as weight gain.
-These symptoms usually disappear once the therapy doses are modified to suit the individual.
+These symptoms usually disappear within three months of the therapy doses being modified to suit the individual.

 Menopause and cardiovascular disease

 As women get older, their risk of cardiovascular (heart and blood vessel) disease increases.
 This may be partly due to the postmenopausal tendency to put on weight around the abdomen.
 Body fat stored within the abdominal wall and around the internal organs (visceral fat) is a risk factor for the development of cardiovascular disease.

 HRT can reduce the risk of cardiovascular disease by preventing accumulation of abdominal body fat.
 In addition, oestrogen replacement boosts ‘good’ blood cholesterol (high density lipoproteins, or HDL) and lowers ‘bad’ blood cholesterol (low density lipoproteins, or LDL).

 Managing menopause-related weight gain

 To manage weight after menopause, try to:

 - build and maintain your muscle mass with strength training such as weight training or weight-bearing exercise like walking.
 (See your doctor before starting a new exercise program)

 Avoid crash diets

 A crash diet involves severely reducing the amount you eat over a short time.
-Your body responds to this reduced energy supply by using muscle tissue as fuel.
-Muscles use up a lot of kilojoules, so if you lose muscle tissue, you have further reduced your body’s ability to burn kilojoules.
-This means you are likely to put on more weight when you start eating normally again.
+Due to the body changes that occur in your muscles, this means you are likely to put on more weight when you start eating normally again.